-" " don't care; "D": data "0" or " '1"; "C": CMOS output structure.
-PA0/PA1 I/O Funcion Control
+[&]quot;□" don't care; "D": data "0" or "1"; "C": CMOS output structure.

 When the Timer/Event Counter is read, or if data is written to the preload register, the clock is inhibited to avoid errors, however as this may result in a counting error, this should be taken into account by the programmer.
 Care must be taken to ensure that the timers are properly initialised before using them for the first time.
 The associated timer enable bits in the interrupt control register must be properly set otherwise the internal interrupt associated with the timer will remain inactive.
 The edge select, timer mode and clock source control bits in timer control register must also be correctly set to ensure the timer is properly configured for the required application.
 It is also important to ensure that an initial value is first loaded into the timer registers before the timer is switched on; this is because after power-on the initial values of the timer registers are unknown.
-After the timer has been initialized the timer can be turned on and off by controlling the enable bit in the timer control register.
+After the timer has been initialized the timer can be turned on and off by controlling the enable bit in the timer control regisgenerate a wake-up signal if the device is in a Power-down condition.
+This situation may occur if the

 When the Timer/Event Counter overflows, its corresponding interrupt request flag in the interrupt control register will be set.
 If the Timer/Event Counter interrupt is enabled this will in turn generate an interrupt signal.
-However irrespective of whether the interrupts are enabled or not, a Timer/Event Counter overflow will also generate a wake-up signal if the device is in a Power-down condition.
-This situation may occur if the
+However irrespective of whether the interrupts are enabled or not, a Timer/Event Counter overflow will also